saisri27/qranalysis/_projects/Quantile_Regression.md

 -  **Requires Large sample size**:

     Because Quantile Regression estimates quantiles ranging from low to very high percentiles, we need large sample size for getting a reliable output.
-Smaller datasets have fewer data points at the tails which increases uncertainity.
+Smaller datasets have fewer data points at the tails which increases uncertainty.

 -   **Computational complexity**: